Last year the tours took place between July and September. In 2023, they run on Wednesdays and Sundays from June 4th

-MONOVA is the name of the new museum in North Vancouver which opened in late 2021.
+MONOVA is the name of the museum in North Vancouver which opened in late 2021.
 It’s a great museum full of stories, artifacts and historical information.
-As of the spring of 2023, the museum is open on Thursdays, Fridays, Saturdays and Sundays, plus special days including every day during the school Spring Break holidays.
+As of July, 2023, the museum is open on Wednesdays, Thursdays, Fridays, Saturdays and Sundays, plus special days.
 Admission costs $14 for adults, $12 for seniors, and $10 for youth and students.
-Children under the age of 6 are free.
+Children under the age of 5 and Indigenous people are free.

 The Shipyards has been a major shipbuilding area for over 100 years, and ships are still built and maintained there.
 The neighbourhood is home to historical buildings, a pier and a couple of large plazas where events take place at various times of the year.

 MONOVA: the Museum of North Vancouver hosts historical walking tours with the Shipyard Pals who are a pair of storytelling characters.
-Shipyard Sal and Shipyard Sam give free tours of the area four times a week – twice on Thursdays and twice on Sundays.
+Shipyard Sal and Shipyard Sam give free tours of the area four times a week – twice on Wednesdays and twice on Sundays.
 The tours run for between 45 minutes and an hour and there is no need to book in advance.

 Where are the Shipyards and the Tours?

 The Shipyards are at the waterfront in the Lower Lonsdale District of North Vancouver.
-It’s about a 5-minute walk from Lonsdale Quay.
+It’s about a five-minute walk from Lonsdale Quay.
 The address for MONOVA: the Museum of North Vancouver is 115 West Esplanade.

 The Shipyards is more or less the area between the Polygon Gallery (located at 101 Carrie Cates Court) and the Burrard Dry Dock Pier and Shipyard Commons.
 MONOVA is at the edge of the Shipyards, about a block or two up from the SeaBus Terminal at the waterfront.

-The Shipyard Pals tours begin by the Punch Clock Portal which is at the north side of the Tap and Barrel Restaurant at #8 Lonsdale Avenue.
+The Shipyard Pals tours begin at the museum.
 You’ll recognize the guides by their 1940s-era clothing.
 The tours go all around the Shipyards.
 Along the way Shipyard Sal and Shipyard Sam tell stories and describe the history of the area.
 They also sing, dance and entertain.